 However, even though the fund has more holdings and is less top-heavy than the GDX – top-10 holdings account for 45% of the fund's assets – the riskier nature of GDXJ's constituents results in slightly more volatile performance, for better or worse.

 GraniteShares Gold Trust

-The GraniteShares Gold Trust (BAR, $17.23) might not be familiar to many investors.
-But this gold-backed ETF – built in the same vein as GLD and IAU – has done something impressive by amassing more than $860 million in assets in about two-and-a-half years of trading; inception was at the end of August 2017.
+The GraniteShares Gold Trust (BAR, $17.92) might not be familiar to many investors.
+But this gold-backed ETF – built in the same vein as GLD and IAU – has done something impressive by amassing $1.6 billion in assets in just less than three years of trading; inception was at the end of August 2017.